 Instructions

-Rinse the bean sprouts thoroughly under cold running water.
-Drain well and set aside.
+Rinse the bean sprouts under cold water and drain well.
+Set aside.

 3. What to Eat with Sautéed Bean Sprouts